-The term bowel obstruction usually refers to the mechanical blockage of the bowel – where a structural pathology (e.g obstructing cancer) blocks the normal passage of intestinal contents.
+The term bowel obstruction usually refers to the mechanical blockage of the bowel, whereby a structural pathology blocks the normal passage of intestinal contents.
 Around 15% of acute abdomen cases are found to have a bowel obstruction.

-When the bowel is not mechanically blocked but does not work properly, for example because of inflammation, electrolyte derangement or recent surgery, this is known as paralytic ileus or pseudo-obstruction.
+When the bowel is not mechanically blocked but does not work properly, for example because of inflammation, electrolyte derangement or recent surgery, this is known as paralytic ileus.